-The Foundation for Sickle Cell Disease Research’s medical practice, located at 3858 Sheridan Street, Suite S, Hollywood, Florida 33021, remains open for regular business hours.
+The Foundation for Sickle Cell Disease Research’s medical practice, located at 1685 South State Road 7, Unit 4 Hollywood, Florida 33023, remains open for regular business hours.
 We are instilling COVID-19, otherwise known as Coronavirus, precautions.
 In order to protect our patient population that is at risk, due to having sickle cell disease, a chronic illness, we ask that you DO NO VISIT THE FACILITY if you have:

 - Traveled internationally or on a cruise ship in the past 14 days

 - Had contact with someone with or under investigation for COVID-19 (Coronavirus)

 - Have the following “active”, or otherwise, unusual symptoms for yourself:

 In order to keep our facility free of COVID-19, we will begin screening ALL visitors prior to entering past our lobby.
 Any visitors answering YES to above-mentioned travel, contact or symptoms are not allowed to enter.

 We appreciate your understanding during this time.
 If you have any questions or concerns, please do not hesitate to call our facility at 954-397-3251.